By Morgan Crutchfield, Promethean Education Consultant

 - Provide users with a canvas to create concept maps

-- Provide teachers with a front of the classroom technology that allows them to not be bound to a desk and utilize proximity
+- Provide teachers with a front of the classroom technology that allows them to not be bound to a desk and utilise proximity

 As an Education Consultant, I have had the pleasure of visiting schools all throughout America.
 The schools had one commonality, all the classrooms either had an interactive whiteboard or interactive display in it.
 Most schools were beginning to phase out their interactive whiteboards and opting to replace them with the ‘tetherless’ interactive displays (such as the Promethean ActivPanel interactive display).
 Whatever the choice, whether interactive whiteboards or interactive displays, teachers all agree that students are now able to facilitate their own learning utilizing these technologies.